Spartans will face No. 12-seed Hampton on Sunday in Chapel Hill, N.C.

 She was hired at MSU on April 30, 2007, after spending time as a head coach at Eastern Michigan (1998-07) and Saginaw Valley State (1995-98).
-In her 17 years as a head coach, she has won more than 60 percent of her games, collecting a 316-173 (.646) career record, including 115-53 (.685) in her five seasons in East Lansing.
-Last season, Merchant became the fastest Spartan coach to 100 wins.
+In her 19 years as a head coach, she has won more than 65-percent of her games, collecting a 364-192 (.655) career record, including 163-72 (.694) in her seven seasons in East Lansing.
+Merchant became the fastest Spartan coach to 100 wins and has the most NCAA appearances by any MSU coach.
 She is also the winningest coach in Eastern Michigan history, compiling a 147-91 record in her nine seasons.

-Through her first five seasons at MSU, 17 Spartans have earned All-Big Ten recognition (the most in the conference) and 23 have been named Academic All-Big Ten.
-A pair of Spartans earned major Big Ten awards in two of the last three seasons - Kalisha Keane was the Big Ten Player of the Year in 2010-11, following up the Sixth Player of the Year award as a junior, while Lykendra Johnson (2010-11) and Allyssa DeHaan (2009-10) were the last two Big Ten Defensive Players of the Year.
+Through her first seven seasons at MSU, 25 Spartans have earned All-Big Ten recognition (the most in the conference) and 36 have been named Academic All-Big Ten (second most in the Big Ten).
+A trio of Spartans have earned major Big Ten awards - Kalisha Keane was the Big Ten Player of the Year in 2010-11, following up the Sixth Player of the Year award as a junior, while Lykendra Johnson (2010-11) and Allyssa DeHaan (2009-10) were named Big Ten Defensive Players of the Year.
 DeHaan, who finished her career second all-time in NCAA history in blocked shots, and Keane were also named All-Americans following their senior seasons.

-Last season, the Spartans continued a string of nine-straight 20-win seasons, going 20-12 and advancing to their fourth consecutive NCAA Tournament.
+In 2011-12, the Spartans continued their string of 20-win seasons, going 20-12 and advancing to their fourth consecutive NCAA Tournament.
 MSU went 11-5 in conference play to tie for second in the Big Ten.
 Seniors Lykendra Johnson and Porsche Poole earned second team All-Big Ten accolades.
 With the win over Oakland (Nov.
-27) last season, Merchant became the fastest head coach to 100 wins as a Spartan, needing only 143 games.
+27), Merchant became the fastest head coach to 100 wins as a Spartan, needing only 143 games.

 Merchant put her stamp on the Spartan program during the 2010-11 season, leading the Spartans to their first outright Big Ten title in school history.
 MSU went 13-3, winning the conference by two games.
 The Spartans went 27-6, recording the second most wins in program history, and advanced to the NCAA Tournament Second Round.
 Merchant was named Big Ten Coach of the Year by both the conference's coaches and media, becoming the third Spartan coach to earn that honor.